What do you mean by Solid Window Shutters?

 What is the delivery time?

-Once we’ve processed your order, your shutters will take in the region of seven to nine weeks.
-This is not to say that they could arrive in six weeks!
+Once we’ve processed your order, your shutters will take in the region of 14 to 16 weeks.
 Our delivery program fluctuates depending on the time of year: during the Winter months, we allow for the full shipment time due to weather condition into and out of port.
-But in general, if you allow around eight weeks, we’ll do our very best to get your shutters in by the deadlines we and you have set.
+We’ll do our very best to get your shutters in by the deadlines we and you have set.

 Do you take Credit Card payments?